MatanF5/Personal-Projects/README.md

 7) OS_HW1 is my OS homework in linux using C

 8) React-App is a web app I made using Typescript/React

+9) Books_Python is a project i made in python